biigle/community-resources/CONTRIBUTING.md

 Please follow these guidelines when you want to add a script to this repository.

+Do you want to add another resource?
+Then you can directly add your link and description to the "other resources" table of the main readme (see [submission](#submission)).

 ## Structure

 Each script should have the following structure: